-- 28. The Panel bore in mind that the purpose of a disciplinary sanction is not to be punitive, though that may be its effect.
+- 29. The Panel bore in mind that the purpose of a disciplinary sanction is not to be punitive, though that may be its effect.
 The purpose of a sanction is to declare and uphold the standards of the profession, to safeguard the reputation of the profession and of RICS as its regulator and to protect the public.
-Sanctions must be proportionate to the matters found proved. - 29.
+Sanctions must be proportionate to the matters found proved. - 30.
 The Panel paid careful heed to the advice of the Legal Assessor and to RICS' sanctions guidance.
 It considered carefully whether any mitigating or aggravating factors were present in this case.
-The Panel considered the issue of proportionality in weighing up the most appropriate response. - 30.
-The Panel was unable to identify any mitigating factors. - 31.
-The Panel considered that the following aggravating factors were present: - The Relevant Person had previously been sanctioned in respect of CPD breaches on two occasions, namely a Caution for 2014 and a Caution and Fine for 2015. - There has been no engagement with RICS. - 32.
-He has demonstrated no insight as to the importance of the Regulator being able to verify compliance and thereby ensure public protection. - 33.
+The Panel considered the issue of proportionality in weighing up the most appropriate response. - 31.
+The Panel was unable to identify any mitigating factors. - 32.
+The Panel considered that the following aggravating factors were present: - The Relevant Person had previously been sanctioned in respect of CPD breaches on two occasions, namely a Caution for 2014 and a Caution and Fine for 2015.
+The fine has not been paid. - The Relevant Person had been sent multiple explicit reminders by email (some of which were opened) and 1 by post of the requirements from RICS, as well as SMS reminders. - There has been no engagement with RICS. - He has demonstrated no insight as to the importance of the Regulator being able to verify compliance and thereby ensure public protection. - 33.
 RICS is a professional membership organisation and sets standards for its members as a condition of membership.
 It is not difficult to record CPD online.
 Compliance is not optional.

 - 34. The Panel first considered whether to impose a sanction.
 The Panel concluded that the repeated failure to record CPD was serious and in the absence of exceptional circumstances imposing no sanction would be neither proportionate nor appropriate. - 35.
-The Panel went on to consider a Caution but concluded that the failure could not be described as minor.
+The Panel went on to consider a Caution, but concluded that the failure could not be described as minor.
 It concluded that a Caution would not reflect sufficiently the seriousness of the case, recognising the cumulative pattern of non-compliance over two previous years and the fact that a Caution had already been imposed for the years 2014 and 2015.
-The Panel did not consider that its concerns in this case including the risk to the public would be adequately addressed by the imposition of a reprimand or by a fine or conditions.
+The Panel did not consider that its concerns in this case, including the risk to the public, would be adequately addressed by the imposition of a reprimand or by a fine or conditions.
 The Panel was mindful of the fact that the Relevant Person does not appear to recognise the importance of recording CPD.
 Recording is necessary so RICS can ensure that members comply with the requirements and this promotes professional standards and enables RICS to protect the public. - 36.
 The Panel was mindful that paragraph 21.1 of the Sanctions Policy provides for a presumption of expulsion where there is a third breach of Rule 6 of the Rules of Conduct for members within 10 years of a receipt of a caution for breach of the same rule.
 However, the Panel had considered carefully its own discretion in relation to the appropriate sanction.
 It was satisfied in this case that the only proportionate and appropriate sanction in the circumstances was expulsion.